 Waiting lists are not a problem in Turkey.
 Istanbul alone hosts over 350 clinics that can cater to the needs of the thousands of international patients upon request.
 Easy access is another advantage to Turkey over the UK.
 Not only is the abundance of clinics advantageous in means of access, but it offers patients the freedom of choice.
 Each hair transplantation clinic is unique in terms of services and quality.
 Giving patients the flexibility needed to pick and choose based on their personal needs.

-The low prices of hair transplantation in Turkey make cost-related access to patients a non-existing obstacle.
+The low prices of hair transplantation in Turkey make cost-related access to international patients a non-existing obstacle.
 It is a benefit exclusively to tourists as the value is a matter of perspective.

-Of course, the surgeons in both countries are of high caliber in the field and have ample experience in hair transportation.
-However, Istanbul being the hair transplant capital of the world, it welcomes thousands of patients on the daily, even with the that many hair transplant centres to embrace the crowd, most of its surgeons have had constant practice and experience on many types of hair.
+Of course, the surgeons in both countries are of high calibre in the field and have ample experience in hair transportation.
+However, Istanbul being the hair transplant capital of the world, hosts thousands of patients on the daily, even with the that many hair transplant centres to embrace the crowd, most of its surgeons have had constant practice and experience on many types of hair.

 The inquiries from UK citizens regarding hair transplant has increased so much in the past year.
-With many celebrities opting for hair transplantation, the stigma surrounding this issue has significantly gone down, and many people have grown more open about it.
+With many celebrities opting for hair transplantation, the stigma surrounding the concept has significantly gone down, and many people have grown more open about it.
 Research about hair transplant in Turkey from UK citizens has increased by 215% in the past year.